-Dr. Turnbull may prescribe tooth removal if the tooth is badly fractured or if one or more wisdom teeth are causing problems.
+Dr. Roberts may prescribe tooth removal if the tooth is badly fractured or if one or more wisdom teeth are causing problems.
 Dental extractions may also be needed as part of your orthodontic treatment.

 Dental extractions can be performed surgically or non-surgically.
 A surgical extraction is necessary when a tooth is not easily accessible.
-If it hasn’t fully broken through the gum line or it has broken under it, Dr.Turnbull will make an incision to access the tooth, and then break it into several pieces so it can be removed.
+If it hasn’t fully broken through the gum line or it has broken under it, Dr.Roberts will make an incision to access the tooth, and then break it into several pieces so it can be removed.
 Anesthesia will be administered.

 Non-surgical extraction, on the other hand, requires dental forceps and an elevator so that the tooth can be removed.
 Local anesthesia may be given to numb the area and relieve pain.